damienbod/angular-auth-oidc-client/README.md

 ## Using in the angular application

+Import the module and services in your module.

 The OidcSecurityService has a dependency on the HttpModule which needs to be imported.
-This is required even if your using the new HttpClientModule module.
-The angular-auth-oidc-client module supports all version of Angular 4.
+This is required, even if you are using the new HttpClientModule module.
+The angular-auth-oidc-client module supports all versions of Angular 4 onwards.

-Import the module and services in your module.

 ``` javascript
 import { NgModule } from '@angular/core';